BioinformaticsHIAEMolecularMicrobiology/cgMLST-Pseudomonas-aeruginosa/README.md

 In order to check if this was true,  we re-analyzed all 2326 genomes used in the creation and validation stages including the genome of the reference isolate PAO1, even those that were in these different stages.

-With a *cut-off* of at least 95% of the target genes present in all analyzed genomes.
-We were able to type 2,315/2,326 genomes evaluated in this study.
+With a *cut-off* of at least 95% of the target genes present in all analyzed genomeswe were able to type 2315/2326 genomes evaluated in this study.

 Thus, 11 genomes were not considered typed with the proposed scheme because less than 95% of the target genes were found.
+To retrieve the list of genomes with less than 95% coverage of cgMLST target genes access the file: ```results_2326_genomes/results_statistics.tsv.```

+Due to the size of the file results_contigsInfo_all.tsv it was not possible to upload it on GitHub, but a link to access the file results_contigsInfo_all.tsv is available at: (https://drive.google.com/open?id=1C7QvxeGwYfkXmD-kxE-hSrScpCNm3CZ1).

 ## Command: